 How many students do you supervise, and how often do you see them?

 A meeting every 6 months is not enough.
 What is the point of having an experienced academic as a supervisor if you never get to benefit from that experience?
 I would say speaking to your supervisor once a month would be an absolute minimum.

 It's also worth finding out how many other students they have, and what kind of interaction there is between students (are there research group meetings, for example).
 A good supervisor would encourage interaction among their students.

 Is there funding available for conferences, publications and other research expenses?

-Research is expensive, and if you have to fund everything yourself then it will severely limit what you are able to do (publishing a paper in a peer-reviewed journal, for example, can cost thousands of pounds).
+Research is expensive.
+If you have to fund everything yourself then it will severely limit what you are able to do (publishing a paper in a peer-reviewed journal, for example, can cost thousands).
 Different PhD programmes have different amounts of funding for different purposes, and again it's good to find out what the situation is before you start.

 Ask if you can speak to some of their current students